author

 1885–1971

-A major Marxist thinker and literary critic, this Hungarian writer helped shape twentieth-century debates about realism, class consciousness, and the novel.
-His work still draws readers who want philosophy tied closely to history, politics, and culture.
+A major Marxist thinker and literary critic, he helped shape twentieth-century debates about realism, class consciousness, and the meaning of culture in modern life.
+His writing still draws readers who want philosophy tied closely to history, politics, and art.